 “They’re coming!
 Go!”

-Davidson withdrew his firearm and aimed at Charlie as Wade and the other two ran past him without so much as a glance.
+Davidson withdrew his firearm and took aim at Charlie as Wade and the other two boys ran past him without so much as a glance.

 “Get to the car!
 Take your mom!”